 Mind How You Go

-We have two workshops under ‘Mind How You Go’ – one for Primary and one for Second & Third level students.
+We have two workshops under the title ‘Mind How You Go’ – one for primary school students and one for post-primary and third level students.

 Primary School Workshop: